-The concept of privacy-preservation for sensitive data can require the enforcement of privacy policiesor the protection against identity disclosure by satisfying some privacy requirements.
-We investigate privacypreservation from the anonymity Anonymization algorithms suppression and use of generalization records to satisfy privacy requirements with minimal distortion of micro data.
+The concept of privacy-preservation for sensitive data can require the enforcement of privacy policies or the protection against identity disclosure by satisfying some privacy requirements.
+We investigate privacypreservation from anonymity the Anonymization algorithms use suppression generalization of records to satisfy requirements with minimal distortion of micro data.
 The anonymity techniques can be used with an access control mechanism to ensure both security and privacy of the sensitive information.
 The privacy is achieved at the cost of accuracy and imprecision is introduced in the authorized information under an access control policy.